Jenna and Chris

 The reception space before speeches

-With the help of an army of creative and resourceful friends, the Treehouse got transformed.
-Candles everywhere, draping, flowers, Pux on acoustic guitar, cocktails, a tree arch sculpture from Dune, food from Kara, and a beautiful cake from Kat.
-Rain hammered the roof outside.
+With the help of an army of creative and resourceful friends, the Treehouse was transformed.
+Handmade decorations, candles, draping, flowers, our friend Pux playing acoustic guitar, cocktails, an incredible tree arch sculpture from Dune, food from Kara, and a beautiful cake from Kat.

 Most of the guests were our mutual friends from BC.
-Others from different parts of our lives joined, some flown in from across the world.
+Others came from different chapters of our lives, some flying in from across the world to be there.

 Friends